+We have declared a cash dividend on our Common Stock for each quarter since the date that our Common Stock was first publicly traded.
+The table below sets forth the quarterly and special dividends declared for the periods indicated.

+Quarterly Special

+2005

+Fourth Quarter \$0.09 \$0.75

+Third Quarter 0.09 -

+Second Quarter -

+First Quarter 0.08 -

+2004

+Fourth Quarter \$0.08 \$0.75

+Third Quarter -

+Second Quarter -

+First Quarter -

-We have declared a cash dividend on our Common Stock for each quarter since the date of our spin-off.
-In 2003, we declared quarterly dividends of \$0.02 per share for each of the first two quarters of the year, and quarterly dividends of \$0.03 per share for each of the latter two quarters of the year.
-We also declared special dividends aggregating \$1.08 per share in 2003.
-In 2004, we declared quarterly dividends of \$0.04 per share for each of the first two quarters of the year, and quarterly dividends of \$0.08 per share for each of the latter two quarters of the year.
-We also declared a special dividend of \$0.75 per share in 2004.
-In addition, on February 9, 2005 we declared a quarterly cash dividend of \$0.08 per share on our Common Stock payable on April 1, 2005 to stockholders of record on March 15, 2005.
-We currently intend to continue paying quarterly cash dividends in such amounts as our board of directors determines is appropriate.
+In addition, on February 7, 2006 we declared a quarterly cash dividend of \$0.09 per share on our Common Stock payable on April 3, 2006 to stockholders of record on March 15, 2006.
+We currently intend to continue paying cash dividends in such amounts as our board of directors determines is appropriate.
 Any payment of cash dividends in the future will be at the discretion of the board of directors and subject to some limitations under the Delaware General Corporation Law.